 3. Eat Chocolate

-Well, not just chocolate, but dark chocolate (with very little sugar).
-Cocoa contains two plant chemicals, epicatechin and catechin, that protect against UVB sun damage.
+Don't eat just any chocolate, but dark chocolate (with very little sugar).
+Cocoa contains two phytochemicals — epicatechin and catechin — that protect against UVB sun damage.

 4. Exfoliate Your Skin